About the Jefferson Center

 The Certificate Program in Core Texts and Ideas, our recommended program for undergraduates, is an introduction to the liberal arts through the study of the great books.
 It complements any major with an integrated sequence of six courses that can also satisfy UT general education requirements.
 Four fundamental courses will introduce students to major works of religion, literature, philosophy, and political thought in the west from ancient to modern times.
 Electives cover more specialized topics, such as ancient Indian thought, Shakespeare, and Darwin.
 In all of these courses students will enter into debates about human nature, ethics, and the meaning of life that have unfolded over centuries and that have profoundly shaped the modern world.

-Students interested in a less structured alternative to the Certificate Program in Core Texts and Ideas may take our 6-course concentration in Western Civilization or our 4-course minor in Core Texts and Ideas.
+The Jefferson Scholars Program allows freshmen to begin the CTI program in small courses and an integrated learning community.
+Students interested in a less structured alternative to the Certificate Program in Core Texts and Ideas may take our 4-course minor in Core Texts and Ideas.

 Students interested in constructing an interdisciplinary major in the great books are encouraged to consider the Humanities Major, an interdisciplinary program for honors students in the College of Liberal Arts.
 One option within this program, “Core Texts and Ideas,” allows students to find their own focus within the extensive array of great books courses we offer.

-In addition to these academic programs, the Jefferson Center sponsors an ongoing lecture series, an executive seminar series for local professionals and community leaders, a student book club, teaching assistantships for graduate students, discussion sections for large lecture courses through the Teaching Center’s Supplemental Instruction program, the Jefferson Scholars program for undergraduates, faculty book discussions, and the Jefferson Society of Postdoctoral Fellows, a teaching fellowship program for young scholars committed to the interdisciplinary teaching of the great books.
+In addition to these academic programs, the Jefferson Center sponsors an ongoing lecture series, an executive seminar series for local professionals and community leaders, a student book club, teaching assistantships for graduate students, discussion sections for large lecture courses through the Teaching Center’s Supplemental Instruction program, the Jefferson Junior Fellows Program for undergraduates, faculty book discussions, and the Jefferson Society of Postdoctoral Fellows, a teaching fellowship program for young scholars committed to the interdisciplinary teaching of the great books.